savs02/network-monitoring/README.md

 ./ns3 run --no-build --quiet "scratch/delay-monitoring/single-hop-underlying-network --delayDist=normal --normal_mean=10 --normal_variance=4 --numPackets=25 --outputFile=/tmp/profiler-normal-smoke.csv"
 cd ..
 ```

+This smoke run uses `--no-build` so it does not regenerate NS-3 build files while reviewing the repository.

 Run a tiny observable-capacity experiment and place its output in `/tmp`: